 Researchers at Yuga Labs recently recently found bugs in Hyundai and Genesis vehicles that could allow an unauthenticated entity to control the car remotely.

 In February 2021, hackers accessed Hyundai Motor America’s logistics operations, leaking sensitive supply chain and partner data.
-The US division conceded that an “IT outage” happened, but refrained from confirming whether that was a ransomware attack.
+The US division conceded that an “IT outage” happened, but refrained from confirming whether that was a ransomware news attack.

 A week before that, the company’s subsidiary Kia Motors America reported an IT disruption.
 It was later reported that Kia was targeted by a ransomware attack by DoppelPaymer.
 The attackers then asked for $20 million in ransom.